raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

+Use your newly defined `draw`{:class="block3myblocks"} block to draw the correct amount of lines for each resource.

 --- task ---

-Use your newly defined `draw`{:class="block3extensions"} block to draw the correct amount of line for each resource.

---- /task ---

---- task ---

 From the **My Blocks** menu insert a `draw`{:class="block3myblocks"} block after each of the `set pen color to`{:class="block3extensions"} blocks.
-Drag your variables across to the draw blocks in turn in the following order:
+Drag each variable across to the draw blocks in the following order:
 + `nonrenewable`{:class="block3variables"}
 + `wind`{:class="block3variables"}
 + `solar`{:class="block3variables"}